ivan-sincek/chad/README.md

     -t <template> - template.json | etc.
 RESULTS DIRECTORY/FILE
-    Directory containing Chad results or plaintext files, or a single file Files ending in '.report.json' will be ignored -res <results> - results | results.json | urls.txt | etc.
+    Directory containing Chad results or plaintext files, or a single file Files ending with '.report.json' will be ignored -res <results> - results | results.json | urls.txt | etc.
 PLAINTEXT
     Treat files as plaintext
     -pt <plaintext> - yes
 EXCLUDES
-    File with regular expressions or a single expression to exclude the page content -e <excludes> - regexes.txt | "<div id=\"seo\">.+?<\/div>" | etc.
+    File with regular expressions or a single expression to exclude the page content Applies only on extraction
+    -e <excludes> - regexes.txt | "<div id=\"seo\">.+?<\/div>" | etc.
 THREADS
     Number of parallel headless browsers to run